Last Updated on January 1, 2023

 winkbeds plus

-In addition, this hybrid mattress for heavy people features a specialized ‘LumbarLayer™’ to maintain proper posture and ease back pain, while a 3-zone pocketed coil layer beneath provides optimum joint support and maximum durability.
-The incredible support system extends all the way to the edge of the mattress, so you can sit or sleep at the sides of the bed without feeling that you’ll fall off.
+One standout feature of this hybrid mattress is the specialized LumbarLayer™, which helped maintain my posture and alleviate back pain.
+Additionally, the 3-zone pocketed coil layer provided optimum joint support and maximum durability.
+I also appreciated how the support system extended all the way to the edge of the mattress, allowing me to sleep or sit at the sides without feeling like I was going to roll off.

 Further reading: Read more about the Plus in our full WinkBed reviews.